 II.
-With the Commencement of the Industrial Revolution, Previously Stable Atmospheric Carbon Dioxide Levels Began Increasing, Causing Rising Atmospheric and Ocean Temperatures and Sea Level Rise That Is Unprecedented In Human History combustion of fossil fuels, cement production, and deforestation have raised the average concentration of $CO_2$ in the atmosphere to greater than 407 ppm - higher than any time in at least 800,000 years (Figure 2).
-Most critically, however, more than half of all industrial emissions of $CO_2$ have occurred since 1988.
+With the Commencement of the Industrial Revolution, Previously Stable Atmospheric Carbon Dioxide Levels Began Increasing, Causing Rising Atmospheric and Ocean Temperatures and Sea Level Rise That Is Unprecedented In the History of Human Civilization.

-For most of human civilization, the amount of CO2 in the Earth's atmosphere remained in a stable range between 260-280 parts per million (ppm).
-During the past 200 years, commencing with the Industrial Revolution (1720-1800 CE), increased
+For most of the history of human civilization the amount of CO_2 in the Earth's atmosphere remained in a stable range between 260-280 parts per million (ppm).20 During the past 200 years, commencing with the Industrial Revolution (1720-1800 CE), increased combustion of fossil fuels, cement production, and deforestation21 have raised the average concentration of CO_2 in the atmosphere to greater than 410 ppm22 - higher than any time in at least 800,000 years (Figure 2).23 Most critically, however, more than half of all industrial emissions of CO_2 have occurred since 1988.24

-&lt;sup>17 Lourantou, A., et al., "Changes in Atmospheric CO2 and Its Carbon Isotopic Ratio During the Penultimate Deglaciation", Quaternary Science Reviews, 29, 1983-1992 (2010).
+20 Lourantou, A., et al., "Changes in Atmospheric CO2 and Its Carbon Isotopic Ratio During the Penultimate Deglaciation", Quaternary Science Reviews, 29, 1983-1992 (2010).